-The best time to visit Bryce Canyon National park is in May through September.
-These months feature the warmest weather and also allow access to the widest variety of activities to do.
+The best time to visit Bryce Canyon National park is between May and September.

 Best time for good weather